 The basic work to systematically identify the risks facing the environment from new arrivals has not be done.
 There are few plans ready to respond to the worst potential arrivals, and when a new harmful invader arrives, if you can’t prove the impacts, impacts which need to be massive, there is no action.

 There are some promising signs that we might be starting on the right track.

 The federal government’s response to the 2015 Senate inquiry into environmental biosecurity is close to being finalised.

 The current biosecurity review may also start to set things right.
 Along with their welcome proposed structural changes, the review seeks to establish a permanent research body to coordinate all biosecurity related research including weeds, marine pests, native plant diseases and insects.

-Critically there is a need to create a collaborative body that prepares responses before new environmental invasive species arrive.
+Critically there is a need to create a collaborative body that prepares responses before new environmental invasive species arrive such as our proposal for Environment Health Australia.
 Unfortunately, the review proposes to extend existing industry-focused bodies that do this work, a proposal that is set to fail – it has been attempted many times before.
 This needs to be addressed with an ecologically-based approach, not as an add-on to an agricultural-based system.

-Our new project with Monash University to systematically identify biosecurity risks and entry pathways for invertebrates (such as insects) and native plant diseases will provide the start for the baseline information that is so urgently needed and to build biosecurity responses.
+Our new project with Monash University to systematically identify biosecurity risks and entry pathways for insects and native plant diseases will provide the start for the baseline information that is so urgently needed and to build biosecurity responses.

 Our biosecurity system needs to be strengthened now to prevent invasive animals, weeds, pathogens and other pests that will be ruining Australia’s environment in 50 years’ time.
 Slowly this necessity is starting to be realised.